Top VR Gadgets Coming Out Soon

 The bulk of VR today still comes in the form of sedentary games.
 And while some more advanced games like Skyrim VR and its contemporaries might beg for movement, others require only that you stay seated.
 Casino games, for instance, are starting to trickle into VR at a decent clip, and require nothing at all in the way of movement.
 There are always popular new games in this category, including live poker gaming that looks like it’s coming at you from a super plush lounge in a real casino.

-For other games however, and for games of the future, more movement is required.
-Actual locomotive movement is another aspect that can’t be provided by VR Goggles alone.
+For other games, however, and for games of the future, more movement is required.
+Actual locomotive movement is another aspect that can’t be provided by VR Goggles alone (VR Glasses).
 Enter VR treadmills and chairs.
 Omni-directional VR treadmills allow users to run and walk in reality, with their movements being translated into the virtual world.
 The same goes for VR chairs, that simulate driving, flight, and other seated motions.
-Just like VR Goggles, omni-directional treadmills and VR chairs aren’t exactly new, which means that they’ve had time to improve for some years.
+Just like VR Goggles, Omni-directional treadmills and VR chairs aren’t exactly new, which means that they’ve had time to improve for some years.
 And currently, there are a number of developers working on this type of motion-enabled VR technology.

 Going back to the roots of VR technology, headsets are still being improved to provide a more streamlined, intuitive, and convenient experience for current users.
 Right now, it’s still typically recommended to reserve large amounts of space on your smartphone if you’re interested in using it for VR.
 Given all the elements featured by VR apps, they tend to slow down on devices that aren’t fully optimized.

-Current developers are working on this problem by providing VR headsets not just with advanced and more immersive features, but also extremely low latency, which translates to minimal data and signal loss.
+Current developers are working on this problem by providing VR headsets not just with advanced and more immersive features, but also extremely low latency, which translates to minimal data and signals loss.
 In simple terms, minimal data loss means faster VR activity that’s closer to actual reality.
-And while these developments are far from being perfected, they’re well on their way.
+And while these developments are far from being perfect, they’re well on their way.

 You can also expect to see even advanced VR headsets getting cheaper and more affordable over the years, which means that you might no longer have to rely on strapping your smartphone to your head just to visit the virtual world.
 On the other hand, smartphones are getting faster and cheaper as well, and VR-specific inclusions to newer models are certainly on the horizon.
 We’re not saying that we’re all about to plug into The Matrix, but given how quickly VR technology is progressing today, would you be that surprised if this actually happened?